eliblock/less-advanced-security/README.md

 ![A Python code snippet which uses the method `print`.
 The line of code is annotated with a warning from Semgrep.](docs/img/semgrep/annotation-no_print.png)

+If a finding is reported multiple times in the input sarif (same file, lines, finding id, and level), `less-advanced-security` will deduplicate these and post only one annotation.

 ### Commit (and PR) status checks

 A check is added to the commit (and pull request) denoting the status of the most severe annotation.
 Failures result in a failing check, warnings result in a pending check, notices result in a passing check.